Local Nature Recovery Strategy

 Gloucestershire Local Nature Partnership is supporting Gloucestershire County Council to develop a Local Nature Recovery Strategy for Gloucestershire.

-For further details on this new strategy see https://www.gloucestershire.gov.uk/planning-and-environment/ecology-and-landscape/a-nature-recovery-strategy-for-gloucestershire/
+More details on this new strategy: https://www.gloucestershire.gov.uk/planning-and-environment/ecology-and-landscape/gloucestershire-local-nature-recovery-strategy/

 -